 "We were just trying to grab some momentum and just fight," Garnett said.
 "We were just trying to push for the last time.
 That's what it was."

-Nobody for Boston pushed harder than Garnett, who finished with 15 points and 10 rebounds.
+Nobody for Boston pushed harder than Garnett, who finished with 15 points and 10 rebounds in his first opening-round elimination since coming to the Celtics in a 2007 trade.
 It wasn't enough to overcome a dreadful shooting night for the Celtics.

 Boston cut a 26-point deficit to four points twice down the stretch, but failed to pull off one more improbable run.